Performing arts: Protocols for returning to operation

 Protocols for performing arts

 - Establish and post an occupancy limit for the facility that includes members of the public and staff.
 See the COVID-19 Safety Plan for guidance on establishing occupancy limits.
 Establish and post occupancy limits for areas within the facility including dressing rooms, break rooms, and washrooms.
-Performing arts venues are subject to the provincial health officer’s order prohibiting mass gatherings of 50 people or more.
+Performing arts venues are subject to the provincial health officer’s order on gatherings and events, which prohibits gatherings of 50 patrons or more.
 Ensure that physical distancing can be maintained throughout the facility.

 - Post the COVID-19 Safety Plan and other related policies or procedures for workers.
 Communicate COVID-19 protocols to workers prior to their arrival on site.
 Send day calls a copy of the COVID-19 Safety Plan in advance of their call.